SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - Rarity changes outfits so often, she literally just changed when we got up here.
 What's that, the third outfit tonight, Rarity?

 ### Pinkie's Mirror Pool Clone
-- I think we all know why Pinkie is the older twin, she wanted to make new friends, only having Marble for the past 9 months.
-(Maud after Marble whispers in her ear, "I think we all know why Pinkie is the older twin, Marble pushed her out first so she could enjoy a few minutes of peace and quiet.")
 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.
 - Will the real Pinkie Pie please stand up?
 Oh wait, I'm already standing!
 - Last time I had this many eyes on me, I thought that they had found me.
 I had to be here, thought, I couldn't turn down the opportunity to make fun of myself without looking in a mirror.